|

 Redefine the priority of the batch job.

-priority option-argument that conforms to the syntax
+option-argument that conforms to the syntax for signed

--1024 and not greater than 1023.
+not greater than 1023.

 The qalter utility shall set the Priority attribute of